GoulsonWang/ONCO26-SAS/README.md

 1. Upload `macros/` and `programs/` to your SAS environment.
 2. Modify `macros/00_setup.sas` to set your own data path.
 3. Run `programs/99_run_all.sas`.
-4. Check the log, output window, and `output/` directory for results.
+4. Check the log, output window, and output directory for results.

 ---